 Privacy and online safety

-If you are interested in blogging for Time to Change but worried about online safety – there are some great resources available to help.
+If you are interested in sharing your story for Time to Change but worried about online safety – there are some great resources available to help.
 You can also take a look at our privacy and commenting policies.

-This form tells us a bit about you and allows you to send your story to us.
-All personal details will remain confidential, we usually use your first name when we publish your post, but can always use an alternative if you'd rather.
-Any questions, we're here to help.
+This form tells us a bit about you and allows you to send your proposal to us.
+All personal details will remain confidential - we usually use your first name when we publish your post, but can always use an alternative if you'd rather.